junxit/us-congress-bills-115/bill.md

 - **(e)** *Technical correction* Section 343 of the Trade Act of 2002 (Public Law 107–210; 19 U.S.C.
 2071 note) is amended in the section heading by striking “advanced” and inserting “advance”.
 - **(f)** *Appropriate congressional committees defined* In this section, the term appropriate congressional committees means—
   - **(1)** the Committee on Finance and the Committee on Homeland Security and Governmental Affairs of the Senate; and
-  - **(2)** the Committee on Ways and Means and the Committee on Oversight and Government Reform of the House of Representatives.
+  - **(2)** the Committee on Ways and Means, the Committee on Oversight and Government Reform, and the Committee on Homeland Security of the House of Representatives.

 ## § 4.
 International postal agreements

-- **(a)** *Existing agreements* Any regulations prescribed under section 343(a)(3)(K) of the Trade Act of 2002, as amended by section 3(a)(1), shall be consistent with the obligations of the United States under international agreements.
+- **(a)** *Existing agreements*
+  - **(1)** *In general* In the event that any provision of this Act, or any amendment made by this Act, is determined to be in violation of obligations of the United States under any postal treaty, convention, or other international agreement related to international postal services, or any amendment to such an agreement, the Secretary of State should negotiate to amend the relevant provisions of the agreement so that the United States is no longer in violation of the agreement.
+  - **(2)** *Rule of construction* Nothing in this subsection shall be construed to permit delay in the implementation of this Act or any amendment made by this Act.
 - **(b)** *Future agreements*
-  - **(1)** *Consultations* Before entering into, on or after the date of the enactment of this Act, any postal treaty, convention, or other international agreement related to international postal services, or any amendment to such an agreement, that could restrict the ability of the United States to secure the provision of advance electronic information by foreign postal operators, the Secretary of State should consult with the appropriate congressional committees (as defined in section 3(f)).
+  - **(1)** *Consultations* Before entering into, on or after the date of the enactment of this Act, any postal treaty, convention, or other international agreement related to international postal services, or any amendment to such an agreement, that is related to the ability of the United States to secure the provision of advance electronic information by foreign postal operators, the Secretary of State should consult with the appropriate congressional committees (as defined in section 3(f)).
-  - **(2)** *Expedited negotiation of new agreement* To the extent that any new postal treaty, convention, or other international agreement related to international postal services is necessary to secure the provision of advance electronic information by foreign postal operators as required by regulations prescribed under section 343(a)(3)(K) of the Trade Act of 2002, as amended by section 3(a)(1), the Secretary of State should expeditiously conclude such an agreement.
+  - **(2)** *Expedited negotiation of new agreement* To the extent that any new postal treaty, convention, or other international agreement related to international postal services would improve the ability of the United States to secure the provision of advance electronic information by foreign postal operators as required by regulations prescribed under section 343(a)(3)(K) of the Trade Act of 2002, as amended by section 3(a)(1), the Secretary of State should expeditiously conclude such an agreement.

 ## § 5.
 Cost recoupment